 As you know I have an 8 year old and a 4 year old with Sensory Processing Differences, I have to say we really enjoyed this book that we received as a gift from a friend a few years ago.

 Ellie is mistaken as being a Drama Queen because of the way she acts.
 It is a picture book that helps children like Conor and Jack understand that they are not on their own, there are other children like them.
 Like them: Ellie is helped by a special swing, mini-trampoline, and even a small brush for tactile stimulation.

-It also provides Adults with some helpful tips on how to manage and to understand better what a child with Sensory Processing Disorder is going through instead of just assuming they are “acting out”, to realise instead that they are having a very hard time coping with a disorder that is quite overwhelming.
+It also provides Adults with some helpful tips on how to manage and to understand better what a child with Sensory Processing Differences is going through instead of just assuming they are “acting out”, to realise instead that they are having a very hard time coping with a disorder that is quite overwhelming.

 Squirmy Wormy, How I learned to help myself.
 Author: Linda Farrington Wilson

 A cute and fun picture book aimed at Primary Level children.
-It helps children to learn all about Sensory Processing Disorder and it helps children who have SPD to understand they can help themselves.
+It helps children to learn all about Sensory Processing Differences and it helps children who have SPD to understand they can help themselves.

 It has been endorsed by Dr. Temple Grandin.

 Arnie and his school tools.
 Author: Jennifer Veenendall